Tanuj1718/GoLang-Learnings/README.md

 * _ is a blank and used to ignore the return data of a function, because in go whataver we are declaring, we have to use it in our program.
 In some cases we don't want to use them, then we store them in _.

 * slice is a flexible and dynamic data structure. slice <---> vector.

+* map is just like hashing which stores key value pairs and it is unordered.